 Release of Additional Eagles

-Two bald eagles produced by the ACC were introduced on the island this year through "hacking," a procedure by which fledgling birds are reared on artificial nest towers and then released (see Garcelon 1988).
+Additional bald eagles were released on the island this year through "hacking," a procedure by which fledgling birds are reared on artificial nest towers (Fig. 3) and then released (see Garcelon 1988).

 Collection of Tissue Samples